earthly/website/blog/_posts/2024-03-15-language-style-czar.md

 Hopefully, nobody's stuck with code like this.
 You pick your dialect of Scala and you stick to it.
 But as code grows, it's like Montreal.
 Every part of the city is different.
 On a long enough timescale, every quirk possible in your programming language will show up in your code.

 Eventually, someone copies and pastes code in a different style.
 Maybe they like it better.
 Or in a new service, they do things their way.
 Or a junior mimics a library's style from the docs.
-And style divergence starts.
+And style divergence starts[^1].

 ( Every Scala thread on hn has a comment from someone who inherited a Scala codebase that they are struggling to make sense of, in part because its in a foreign style. )